 ASAM MCD-3 (Application Programming Interface Specification) is released for the first time.
 Read more

 Many companies join the association.
 ASAM now counts more than 100 members, among them companies from USA, Japan, France, and Sweden.

 After the regular term of 2 years, the second Board of Directors is being elected at the annual membership meeting in December 2000.
 As of January 1st, 2001 the board consists of:

 ASAM attracts its first international OEM members:

 The office of ASAM e.
 V. (registered association) locates to the Munich area.
 Hans-Georg Swolana is appointed ASAM Business Manager.
 The new organization is fully operational as of early 1999.

 The association ASAM e.V is founded on Dec.
-1st, 1998 in Stuttgard Germany on an initiative of German car manufactures AUDI, BMW, Daimler, Porsche VW.
+1, 1998 in Stuttgart, Germany, on an initiative of German car manufactures AUDI, BMW, Daimler, Porsche VW.

-ASAM e.V. is the follow-up organisation for all ASAM and STAUMECS activities.
-At the fundation meeting, 26 companies joined for the new association.
+ASAM e.V. is the follow-up organization for all ASAM and STAUMECS activities.
+During the foundation meeting, 26 companies joined the new association.